lulalala/settei/README.md

 This task does the following things:

 * create `config/setting.rb` for setting up `Setting`.
-* load above in `config/application.rb`
+* require the above in `config/application.rb`
 * create YAML files `config/environments/default.yml` and `config/environments/production.yml`
 * make git ignore YAML files above
-* append script to `deploy.rb` so config is pass via environement variable to production
+* append script to `deploy.rb` so config is passed via env var to production

 ## Usage